ms/buildtogether.tech/src/communicate/index.md

 through a central mailing list, so that people don't have to remember to CC the other five people on their team, and a shared archive can be created for later searching.
-The second point is as important as the first: if you can't go back and find out what was said a month ago---or, just as importantly, if someone *else* can't do that---you might as well not have said it.
+The second point is as important as the first: if you can't go back and find out what was said a month ago—or, just as importantly, if someone *else* can't do that—you might as well not have said it.

 <blockquote markdown="1">
 ### Filters are your friend